hassio-addons/addon-aircast/README.md

 starting to play), then adding silence would have introduced an extra unnecessary delay in playback.

+## Tweaking Aircast

+Aircast creates a configuration file called `aircast.xml` in your Home Assistant configuration directory.
+This file allows you to tweak each device separately.
+Every time it finds a new device, it will be added to that file.

+> **NOTE**: It is HIGHLY recommended to stop the addon before making changes to the configuration file manually.

 ## Known issues and limitations

 - This add-on does support ARM-based devices, nevertheless, they must